Afro-Austrians

-The term Afro-Austrian or Black Austrian refers to Austrians of African (more precisely: sub-Saharan) descent.
-In a broader sense, people of sub-Saharan origin who live in Austria but do not have Austrian citizenship are also called Afro-Austrians.
+The term Afro-Austrian or Black Austrian refers to Austrians of sub-Saharan African descent.
+In a broader sense, people of West, Central, East, and Southern African origin who live in Austria but do not have Austrian citizenship are also called Afro-Austrians.

 Word origin

 The term Afro-Austrian was developed in parallel with terms such as Afro-American or Afro-German and is intended, among other things to curb discrimination regarding origin and replace terms such as Negro or Moor.
 The term “New Austrian” refers not only to people of sub-Saharan descent but also to Austrians who come from other parts of the world.

 History

 The first documented African immigrant was baptized in St. Stephen's Cathedral in Vienna in 1629; it is assumed that they were an escaped slave of the Ottoman Sultan.
 The immigration of African people during the dual monarchy Austria-Hungary is strongly linked to economic exploitation.
 Africans and people of African descent became servants and slaves; They only rarely had the opportunity for social advancement.

 Some of the African-American soldiers stationed in Austria during the Second World War entered into a relationship with Austrian women, whose resulting children were colloquially called War children.
 After the Second World War, the number of students of African descent in Austria grew from 19 in the winter semester of 1953/54 to almost 640 in 1961/62.

 In the last few decades, the number of Africans migrating to Austria has risen sharply (1970: < 100 refugees, 1991: 1,639 refugees).
 Some reasons for this include the end of the Cold War, the opening of borders, and recent global economic developments.